YouGotJaked/within/script.md

 ## Section I: Introduction ##

 It is the first day of class for the new school year.
-The camera fades into ALEX sitting at his/her desk in the front of the classroom.
+The camera fades into ALEX sitting at his desk in the front of the classroom.

 ALEX: *Hmmm I wonder if I know anyone in this class this year.
 I'll do a casual peek to check and see.*